How Much To Renew Driving Licence: Renewal Cost And Fees UK

 How Much Does It Cost To Replace A Lost Driving Licence?

-- Visit GOV.UK and select “replace a driving licence.”
+- Visit GOV.UK and select “replace a driving licence”

-- Verify identity using passport details.
+- Verify your identity using your passport details

-- Upload a digital photo.
+- Upload a digital photo meeting DVLA standards

-- Pay £20 by card.
+- Pay £20 by debit or credit card

 Do You Have To Pay For Over 70 Driving Licence Renewal?